Certifying Incremental Quadratic Constraints for Neural Networks via Convex Optimization: Numerical Experiments

-\textbf{Local vs. Global Lipschitz Constants.} We consider $\ell_\infty$ ball input sets $\mathcal{C}_0 = \{x_0 \mid \|x_0\|_{\infty} \leq \epsilon\}$ parameterized by $\epsilon$.
-We then compute the ratio between the local and global Lipschitz constants as a function of increasing $\epsilon$.
+We consider $\ell_\infty$ ball input sets $\mathcal{C}_0 = \{x_0 \mid \|x_0\|_{\infty} \leq \epsilon\}$ parameterized by $\epsilon$.
+We then compute the ratio between the local and global Lipschitz bounds (both computed using Theorem \ref{thm: main theorem}) as a function of increasing $\epsilon$.
 In Figure \ref{fig:Casestudy1}, we plot the results for randomly generated (weights pulled from the normal distribution) hyperbolic tangent neural networks of various depths and widths.